pglim/prjcase3backup/README.md

 ●	It is typically protected, meaning that direct commits or modifications are restricted, and changes can only be introduced through pull requests after thorough code review and testing.

 ## Branch Creation
+*** Program

 ## Branch Protection
+*** Diagram

 ## Chat Application
+*** Program

+Steps to create

+## Unit tests
+*** Program

+## Vulnerability Scan

+## GitHub Actions
+We use GitHub Actions to automate our CI/CD Pipeline.
+Our CI/CD Pipeline build, test, and deploy code right from GitHub.
+We make code reviews and branch management fron within GitHub.

+## About GitHub Actions Workflows
+A workflow is a configurable automated process that will run one or more jobs.
+Workflows are defined by a YAML file checked in to our repository and will run when triggered by an event in our repository, or they can be triggered manually, or at a defined schedule.

+We use event to trigger the workflow in our CI/CD Pipeline.

+Earlier we run unit test, vulnerability scan and deploy serverless application in local environment.
+It is now time to set up a CI/CP Pipeline that run all these jobs automatically whenever a code change is push to the GitHub respository.

+The following outline the steps required to create a GitHub Actions workflow.
+*** Program

+## Workflow Syntax
+name: The name of the workflow.

+on: The type of event that can run the workflow.
+This workflow will only run when there is a git push to either the main or other branch.

+jobs: A workflow consists of one or more jobs.
+Jobs run in parallel unless a needs keyword is used.
+Each job runs in a runner environment specified by runs-on.

+steps: A sequence of tasks to be carried out.

+uses: Selects an action to run as part of a step in your job.
+An action is a reusable unit of code.

+with: A map of input parameters.

+run: Runs command line programs.

+env: Set the environment variables.

+These are the jobs defined in main.yml which will be run in GitHub Actions workflow:
+*** Program

+Add AWS_ACCESS_KEY_ID, ASW_SECRET_ACCESS_KEY and Snyk Token to GitHub Secrets